bhaaaav/syzygy/README.md

 >
 >ndisasm ./boot.bin

-bin file created, to contents displayed.
+bin file created,and contents displayed.
 A bin file has no headers, its just the raw code outputed.
-The process has no understanding of executables, file systems, file formats etc;
+Bin file is used because the process has no understanding of executables, file systems, file formats etc;
 To emulate:
 >qemu-system-x86_64 -hda ./boot.bin